open-storm/docs.open-storm.org/README.md

-# docs.open-storm.org
+## Documentation for open storm architecture

-Documentation for open storm projects
+See the full documentation on the wiki: https://github.com/kLabUM/documentation/wiki